pattonsgirl/CEG3120/Projects/Project3/README.md

 3. **Only delete the NAT Gateway** once your project is complete.
 I will turn on your AWS environments for grading to check the load balancer is operational.
    - Once project grades are posted you may return and delete the stack

+4. You may complete *one or both* of the extra credit offerings.

 ## Rubric